pnp/powershell/documentation/Remove-PnPPage.md

 Remove-PnPPage -Identity "MyPage" -Recycle
 ```

-Removes the page named 'MyPage.aspx' and sends to the recycle bin.
+Removes the page named 'MyPage.aspx' and sends it to the recycle bin.

 ## PARAMETERS